-Our first time back on stage in almost a year will be a gala occasion with our dancers shining in a rich and varied program.
-Here are five reasons you’ll want to be in the audience.
+Our first time back on stage in almost a year was something special, with our dancers shining in a rich and varied program.
+Here's why it was truly a gala occasion...

 AN HISTORIC OCCASION